Many bacteria, viruses, and fungi can cause pneumonia.

 Whether people are able to care for themselves or have someone to help them

 Antibiotics are started as soon as possible.
 Doctors may prescribe antibiotics based on the severity of the infection and the risk of complications (see table How Is Community-Acquired Pneumonia Treated?
 How Is Community-Acquired Pneumonia Treated? ).
 People are also given fluids, drugs to relieve fever and pain, and oxygen if needed.

 Because the causative organism is difficult to identify, doctors choose antibiotics based on the organisms that are most likely to be causing pneumonia and the severity of illness.

 With antibiotic treatment, most people with bacterial pneumonia improve.
 In people who do not improve, doctors look for an alternative diagnosis, unusual organisms, resistance to the antibiotic used for treatment, infection with a second organism, spread of the infection beyond the lung (for example, into the lining of the lung [pleura]), or some other disorder (such as a problem with the immune system or a blocked (obstructed) airway) that is delaying recovery.

-To treat influenza pneumonia, the antiviral drugs oseltamivir or zanamivir can be given.
+To treat influenza pneumonia, the antiviral drugs oseltamivir, zanamivir, or baloxavir can be given.
 To treat chickenpox pneumonia, acyclovir is given.
 If a person with a presumed viral pneumonia is very sick or does not improve within a few days after beginning treatment, doctors may prescribe antibiotics in case bacteria have also infected the lung.

 To treat fungal pneumonia, antifungal drugs may be given.